 A full 9 hour day is expected from you as a conservation volunteer which can vary from day to day depending on the day’s task and what surprises may come up.
 Volunteers get two days off per week and depending on what might be planned these days can be used to join our monthly group outings.
 Days off can be accumulated and taken together.

-The particular conservation volunteer program depends on the time of year and involves a variety of research, management, community and monitoring projects associated with a broad range of activities on the reserve.
-All research /monitoring data collected will contribute to the ongoing management plan of the reserve’s wildlife population.
+This particular conservation volunteer programme depends on the time of year and involves a variety of research, management, community and monitoring projects associated with a broad range of activities on the reserve.
+All research/monitoring data collected will contribute to the ongoing management plan of the reserve’s wildlife population.

 Current conservation volunteer programmes include:

-Camera Trap Surveying – Wildlife Volunteers under experienced supervision manage this programme entirely; checking camera traps, changing batteries, downloading data and sorting through photographs.
+Camera trap surveys – wildlife volunteers, under experienced supervision, manage this programme entirely; checking camera traps, changing batteries, downloading data and sorting through photographs.
 The objective of the camera trap survey method is to monitor a variety of species and known individual animals to assess their physical condition, the presence of calves and associations between individuals, with a focus on the more elusive black rhino and leopard.

 - Next Starting Date: 09 January 2017